parthian-sterlet/sitega/README.md

 # SiteGA
 # Requirement
-To compile exetubable codes from source codes, you need:
+To compile exetubable codes from source code, that was written in C++ language, you need:

 in Linux system [GCC](https://gcc.gnu.org/) compuler